The-Balance-FFXIV/balance-static/content/encounters/p3s.md

 **Experimental Fireplume**

 The boss will cast either eight small fire orbs or one large fire orb when the castbar finishes.
-* Eight small orbs: AoEs will appear at opposite cardinals and rotate around the arena before hitting the centre.
+* Eight small orbs: AoEs will appear at opposite cardinals and rotate around the arena before hitting the center.
 Move out to the second AoE to dodge this.
 * One large orb: A gigantic AoE will be baited on a random player.
 All players bait this in the middle of the arena and move to the edge of the arena.

 **Left Cinderwing** and **Right Cinderwing**